Dolores Claiborne: Plot summary

-Dolores Claiborne, an opinionated 65-year-old widow living in the tiny Maine community of Little Tall Island, is suspected of murdering her wealthy, elderly employer, Vera Donovan.
+Dolores Claiborne, a 65-year-old widow living in the tiny Maine community of Little Tall Island, is suspected of murdering her wealthy, elderly employer, Vera Donovan.
 The novel is presented as a transcript of her statement, told to the local constable and a stenographer.
-Dolores wants to make clear to the police that she did not kill Vera, whom she had looked after for years, but does confess to orchestrating the death of her husband, Joe St. George, almost thirty years previously.
+Dolores wants to make clear to the police that she did not kill Vera, whom she had looked after for years, but does confess to orchestrating the death of her husband, Joe St. George, almost 30 years previously.
 Dolores's confession develops into the story of her life, her troubled marriage, and her relationship with her employer.

 Dolores first describes the arrival of Vera and her millionaire husband, who have bought a summer home on Little Tall Island in 1949.
 Able to cope with Vera's exacting standards, Dolores first takes a job as a maid, then becomes housekeeper at the Donovan home.
 After Vera's husband dies in a car crash in 1960, she spends increasing time at her island house, eventually moving there permanently.
 Vera suffers a series of strokes in the 1980s, whereupon Dolores becomes the woman's live-in caretaker and reluctant companion.
 As Vera slips into dementia, she experiences terrifying hallucinations.
 When lucid, she subjects Dolores to a series of mind games and power plays.

-Dolores reveals that when she began working at the Donovan house, her marriage to Joe was already in difficulties due to his alcoholism, temper, and domestic violence.
-Their children, Selena, Joe Jr., and Pete, are unaware of the abuse.
+Dolores reveals that when she began working at the Donovan house, her marriage to Joe was already in difficulties due to his alcoholism and abuse.
+Their children, Selena, Joe Jr., and Pete, are all unaware of the abuse.
 The marriage problems escalate one night in 1960 when Joe viciously hits Dolores in the back with a piece of stove wood over a perceived slight.
 In retaliation, Dolores smashes a ceramic jug over his head and threatens him with a hatchet, swearing she will kill him if he ever strikes her again.
 This confrontation is witnessed by Selena.
-Joe stops beating Dolores, but Selena does not realize Dolores was acting in self-defense, and Joe uses the incident to gain sympathy from her.
+Joe stops beating Dolores, but Selena does not realize that Dolores was acting in self-defense, and Joe uses the incident to gain her sympathy.
 A rift grows between mother and daughter.

 In 1962, Dolores notices Selena becoming increasingly withdrawn.
 After some speculation, Dolores finally confronts her daughter as they return home on the island ferry.
-She explains the truth of the hatchet incident and Selena reluctantly admits that Joe molested her.
+She explains the truth of the hatchet incident, and Selena reluctantly admits that Joe molested her.
 Dolores vows to protect her.
 That night, she considers murdering Joe, but instead, she confronts him, promising to have him arrested if he ever touches Selena again.